GFDRR/rdl-standard/docs/taxonomies/ged4all.md

 We follow the taxonomy adopted by HAZUS, which allows capturing the capacity (e.g. voltage) of the elements.
 For the purposes of assessing damage due to natural disasters, it is also relevant to identify the presence of anchorage and  whether the elements have been designed according to a particular code.
 The taxonomy for component of the power grid can thus be presented in the following manner: `PWG/ENERGYSOURCE/COMPONENT/ANCHORAGE/CODE PROVISIONS`, e.g.

-Electric ditribution line through pylones: `PWG/SSM/ANC`
+Electric distribution line through pylons: `PWG/SSM/ANC`

 <div class="scrollbar table-scroll" markdown="1">